conduitio-labs/conduit-connector-clickhouse/README.md

 The position contains the last processed element value (e.g.: `42`, `"John"`, or `"2009-11-10 23:00:00"`).

+### Table Name

+If a record contains a `clickhouse.table` property in its metadata, it will work with this table, otherwise, it will fall back to use the table configured in the connector.
+Thus, a Destination can support multiple tables in a single connector, as long as the user has proper access to those tables.

 ### Configuration Options

 | name             | description                                                                                                                                                              | required | example                                        |